-According to LCAP survey results, nearly 75% of students indicated the social emotional skills and lessons have been helpful.
-Chronic Absenteeism is an area of need as it is our lowest indicator and we fell in the Yellow performance level for "All" students.
-Students experiencing Homelessness were in the Red for Suspension and Homeless, Foster Youth, Students with disabilities and American Indian or Alaska Native students were in Orange for Chronic Absenteeism.
-Chronic Absenteeism is our lowest indicator on the 2019 Dashboard.
+According to LCAP survey results, nearly 92% of students indicated the social emotional skills and lessons have been helpful.
+Chronic Absenteeism is an area of need as is reflected on the 2022 Dashboard as our lowest indicator.
+While overall Suspension rates have shown improvement, Foster Youth were suspended at higher rates than any other student group.
 By providing social emotional supports for students, prosocial behaviors will increase, students will feel safe and connected to their school, will be more engaged which will lead to increased attendance and improved academic performance as well.
 Social emotional learning, PBIS, supporting families with Parent Universities, providing recognition for students and multiple opporutnities for families to engage with the schools will continue to support students beyond their current grade and school into high school and beyond.